5 Steps To Knowing Your Self-Worth And Valuing Yourself

 And why is that?

 Because deep down you believe you deserve to be treated that way.
-You don’t see enough of your own value to think you deserve more and then demand more.
+Now knowing your self-worth means that you don’t see enough of your own value to think you deserve more and then demand more.

 Read that again so that it digests properly; it’s important that you see your role in all of this before we continue to find out how we can change things for the better.

-Not Knowing Your Value, Shows Up in Surprising Ways
+Not Knowing Your Self Worth Shows Up in Surprising Ways

 This lack of not recognizing your value and self-worth does not necessarily show up in all areas of your life.